 top of page

-Why it's so hard to 'LET IT BE'
+Why it's so hard to 'LET IT BE'(updated)

 Why is it so hard to let things BE?

-We all have an opinion about how things should be, what people should do, what they shouldn't do.
+We all have an opinion about how things should be, what people should do, and what they shouldn't do.
 We have opinions about everything, and for most of us, it's hard to let those opinions go when it comes to someone NOT doing what we THINK is RIGHT.

 Your friend is pursuing something or someone, but you think she should NOT.
 Your nephew is not making the right choices, and you think he should be making different ones.
 Your husband doesn't stand up to his boss the way you think he should.
 Your daughter doesn't thank you the way you believe she should.
 The list is endless.